 Princess Pictures is the Victorian company behind much-loved television and online productions including How to Stay Married, Wrong King of Black and Superwog.
 Recent animation projects include the Yolo Crystal Fantasy and AACTA-nominated short, Koala Man.

 Princess Bento Studio will create 150 full time technical and creative jobs for Victoria’s animation sector.
 As well as generating new ideas, the team will work on a pipeline of animation projects bound for local and international audiences.

-In a further boost, foundations have now been laid for the sixth sound stage at Docklands Studios Melbourne and work has begun on the main structure – backed by $46 million from the Andrews Labor Government.
+In a further boost, foundations have now been laid for the sixth sound stage at Docklands Studios Melbourne and work has begun on the main structure – backed by $46 million from the State Government.
 The 40,000sqft stage will expand the capacity of the studios by 60 percent, so it can cater for more local and international screen projects.

 The sound stage will feature a massive 900,000-litre water tank giving it flexibility to attract a greater range of productions.
 The sound stage project is on track for completion later this year.